-\begin{blanko}{Stability properties of local classes.} A necessary condition for a univalent family to serve as a universe for a type theory, the corresponding (bounded) local class should be stable under the type formations: dependent sums (lowershriek) and dependent products (lowerstar), as well as identity types.
+\begin{blanko}{Stability properties of local classes.} As a necessary condition for a univalent family to serve as a universe for a type theory, the corresponding (bounded) local class should be stable under the type-forming operations: dependent sums (lowershriek) and dependent products (lowerstar), as well as identity types.
 Every local class is stable under pullback, by definition.
 If a local class $\F$ is closed under composition, then it is clearly stable under dependent sums (lowershriek), but only along maps in $\F$. \end{blanko}

-\begin{lemma} If a local class $\F$ is the right orthogonal class of a basechange-stable factorization system then it is closed under dependent products.
-Moreover, in this situation, if $\kappa$ is a strongly inaccessible cardinal such that $\F_\kappa$ is a local class, then $\F_\kappa$ is closed under dependent products along maps in $\F_\kappa$. \end{lemma}
+\begin{lemma} If $\F$ is the right orthogonal class of a stable factorization system then it is closed under dependent products.
+Moreover, if $\kappa$ is a strongly inaccessible cardinal, then $\F_\kappa$ is closed under dependent products along maps in $\F_\kappa$. \end{lemma}

 \begin{proof} Let $p$ be any map, and suppose $f$ is a map in $\F$.
 We need to check that $p_*(f)$ belongs to $\F$ too.
 For this we need to check $e\bot p_* f$ for all maps $e$ in the left class.
 But we have $e\bot p_* f$ if and only if $p^* e \bot f$, and this last statement is true for all $e$ because $p^* e$ then belongs to the left class by stability.
 Concerning $\F_\kappa$, it remains to observe that if both $f$ and $p$ are relatively $\kappa$-compact, then also $p_* f $ is so; this is ensured if $\kappa$ is strongly inaccessible (see [HTT 5.4.2.9]). \end{proof}